Underage 21 DUI Charges

 The statute explains the right to review and provides for the administrative suspension of the driving privileges of a person under the age of 21 who has a blood-alcohol or breath alcohol level of 0.02 or higher and is driving or in actual physical control of a motor vehicle in this state.

-In a DUBAL case involving a driving under the influence case with a DUI breath test reading over .08, the hearing officer must determine the type of instrument used from looking at the Breath Test Result Affidavit.
+In a DUBAL case involving driving under the influence case with a DUI breath test reading over .08, the hearing officer must determine the type of instrument used by looking at the Breath Test Result Affidavit.
 If an Intoxilyzer was used, the hearing officer must verify that there is a current copy of the Agency Inspection report in the file.

 The .02 Zero Tolerance Citation HSMV 78103

-The hearing officer must render a decision within 7 days of the close of the review hearing, send notice to the person of the hearing officer’s decision as to whether sufficient cause exists to sustain, amend, or invalidate the suspension.
+The hearing officer must render a decision within 7 days of the close of the review hearing and send notice to the person of the hearing officer’s decision as to whether sufficient cause exists to sustain, amend, or invalidate the suspension.
 The disposition of any related criminal proceeding shall not affect a suspension.

 A breath test to determine breath-alcohol level pursuant to Florida Statute 322.2616 may be conducted as authorized in Florida Statute 316.1932 or by a breath-alcohol test device (PBT) listed in the United States Department of Transportation’s conforming-product list of evidential breath-measuring devices.